Shorter quantum circuits via single-qubit gate approximation: Introduction

+Measurements were also introduced to aid gate synthesis~\cite{paetznick2013repeat}, culminating in the fall-back circuit~(\cref{fig:fallback-circuit}), although this work was a departure from the common framework.
+Sarnak~\cite{sarnak2637letter} noted a connection between gate synthesis and quaternion algebras in his letter to Aaronson and Pollington, which has been used to build frameworks for both exact~\cite{Kliuchnikov2015a}\footnote{This work has been developed independently of \cite{sarnak2637letter}.} and approximate synthesis~\cite{Kliuchnikov2015b}.
+The letter also characterizes `golden gate sets', of which the Clifford$+$T and V gates are examples, that achieve optimal sequence lengths.
+For approximations of diagonal unitaries, this is shown to be $3\log_\ell(1/\varepsilon)$, where $\ell$ is a parameter determined by the number theoretic structure of each gate-set.
+These results are further expanded and generalizations of two-step approach to diagonal approximations from \cite{RossSelinger2014} to other gate gets also discussed in~\cite{Parzanchevski}.
+Recent research~\cite{Campbell2017,Hastings2017} shows that approximation with quantum channels, rather than unitaries, achieves quadratic improvement in $\varepsilon$ and reduces the length by factor of two.

 The quality of an approximation $V$ for some desired unitary $U$ is captured by the accuracy parameter $\varepsilon$.
-The distance between two unitaries is computed by evaluating some norm of $U-V$.
-Typically, this is the operator (or spectral) norm, where $\nrm{A}=\max{\lambda_k}$, where $\lambda_k$ are the singular values of $A$.
-In order to measure distance for quantum channels, that is, completely-positive trace-preserving linear maps on density matrices, we refer to the diamond norm.
-For quantum channels $\mathcal{U}$ and $\mathcal{V}$ corresponding to unitaries $U$ and $V$, the diamond norm of their difference is defined by
+When we want to measure the distance between two unitary operators, we usually use the operator norm, which is the maximum singular value of the difference between the two operators.
+This allows us to bound how accurate a quantum algorithm is, based on how well we can approximate the unitary operations that make up the algorithm with other unitary operations~\cite{nielsen00}.
+However, in our work, we consider methods for approximating unitary operators using measurements, conditional gates, and probabilistic mixtures.
+This results in quantum channels, which are completely-positive trace-preserving linear maps on density matrices.
+To measure the distance between two $n$-qubit quantum channels, we use the diamond norm, which is defined as

-and $\mathcal{I}_d$ is the identity map, and the maximum is taken over all probability density matrices $\rho$.
-The diamond norm thus allows for accurate measurement of errors in unitaries constituting a quantum algorithm, independent of the algorithm itself.
+where $\mathcal{I}_{2^n}$ is the identity map from $\mathbb{C}^{2^n\times 2^n}$ into $\mathbb{C}^{2^n\times 2^n}$ and the maximum is taken over all probability density matrices $\rho$.
+The diamond norm allows us to estimate the accuracy of a quantum algorithm based on the inaccuracies of the channels that make up the algorithm~(\app{diamond-norm-properties}).
+We also recall in~\app{diamond-norm-properties} that the diamond norm is bounded above by twice the spectral norm of the difference between the unitary operators that correspond to the channels.
+This makes it easy to compare our results, which are stated in terms of diamond norm accuracy, with previous results that are stated in terms of spectral norm accuracy.

 We consider three universal gate sets associated with fault-tolerant quantum computation: the V basis, the Clifford+T basis and the Clifford+$\sqrt{\text{T}}$ basis.
 The Clifford+T gate set is commonly used for fault tolerant quantum computation, and is known to be efficiently universal \cite{Selinger}, with gate cost depending solely on the number of $T$ gates used.
 The V basis was shown to be efficiently universal in~\cite{harrow2002efficient}, and provides a simple pedagogical example of approximation.
 The Clifford$+\sqrt{\text{T}}$ gate set is an alternative to the Clifford$+$T gate set for fault tolerant computing.
 The merits of these gate sets with regard to fault tolerant computing are discussed in greater detail in \sec{fault-tolerant-gate-sets}.